RoyCrivolotti/AzureFunctionsAndDockerDemo/README.md

 ## With Docker Compose

+The following should be enough: `docker-compose up` Since I use a static list and there is no persistence method, if you `stop` a container and `start` it again, the data you added or modified won't be there anymore; instead, the list will be the same as it was initially.

 **Important**

 Note that the images used here were tried only on two environments: a machine running OS X, first, and on a VirtualBox VM running Debian on a Windows laptop.
 If you use this on a different environment, such as non-Linux containers, some things might work differently -I never used Windows containers, so I don't really know much about them.